jetbrains-junie/junie-workflows/file.md

 Welcome to the **Early Access Program** for Junie for GitHub.

 Junie is a coding agent by JetBrains which redefines how you code.
 We designed it to work in close collaboration with a developer for routine and complex tasks, opening the new way to code in both IDEs and outside the IDE, on GitHub.

-## ✨ What Can Junie Do?

-### Create PRs from Issues:
-Add `junie` word to your issue title and describe the task — Junie will generate a Pull Request.

-### Fix via Comments:
-Comment `@jetbrains-junie fix` on an issue — Junie will patch the code on and create Pull Request.

 ## ✅ How to Enable

 1. Install the [GitHub App](https://github.com/apps/jetbrains-junie), and we’ll handle setup for you 💫 Junie will automatically create a Pull Request with the workflow file and install itself in your repository.
    Or manually add the following workflow file to `.github/workflows/ej-issue.yml`:

 <details> <summary>Click to view the workflow file</summary>